musios-app/support-act/README.md

 * Start Gig Performer with your Gig file
 * And most other tasks you need that can be run from the command line

+The implementation is intended to be resilient to errors.
+For example, if an external drive is missing, an audio device is not connected, or a web page is unreachable, then the script will offer you the option to continue or stop.
+(There are some limits to this that can be addressed in future versions.)

 ## Get the script

-[1] Get [gp-support-act.applescript](./gp-support-act.applescript) from the GitHub repo.
+[1] Get the latest release of [GP support act](https://github.com/andrewjhunt/gp-support-act/releases) from GitHub in the [GP support act repo](https://github.com/andrewjhunt/gp-support-act

-[2] Use the "Download Raw file" button to get the file.
-(If you're a Github user, you can clone the repo then fork your own version.)
+[2] Download the ZIP file and unzip the contents

-[3] Open the file in Apple's "Script Editor" application
+[3] Open `gp-support-act.applescript` in Apple's "Script Editor" application (double click the file)

 [4] Configure the script for your environment